Pain de Campagne is a traditional French sourdough bread. It is a chewy and delicious loaf that is certain to become

-Imagine stepping into a bakery in rural France and pointing to a rusty brown loaf of bread resting in a basket next to several others.
-You know it’s not just a typical French loaf, and the first bite confirms it.
+Imagine stepping into a bakery in rural France and pointing to a rusty brown loaf of sourdough bread resting in a basket next to several others.
+You know it’s not just a typical loaf, and the first bite confirms it.
 The crusty exterior gives way to a flavorful interior that is both soft and chewy.